cfpb/design-system/docs/components/e-mail-signup-forms.md

   http://cfpb.github.io/design-manual/page-components/email-sign-up.html
+variation_groups:
-variations:
+  - variations:
       - variation_code_snippet: ''
         variation_description: >-
           ![Sidebar email signup
           mockup](/design-system/images/uploads/emailsignup_intro_mockup.png)
         variation_name: Sidebar email sign up
       - variation_code_snippet: ''
         variation_description: >-
           The inset email signup module is a variation on the main email signup that can be used in the body content of Learn and Browse pages.
 It should be used when the email CTA is more important to the purpose of the page than the sidebar or prefooter placement reflects.

           ![Inset email
           signup](/design-system/images/uploads/2e07e378-4adf-11e8-96a7-67d2534eec85.png)
         variation_name: Inset email sign up
 usage: >-
   <h3>Use cases</h3>